cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-08-reject-game.md

 # The Reject Game Elements

-A natural counterpart to anyone being to create a game for any two other players, is for these players to be able to reject a game.
+A natural counterpart to anyone being able to create a game for any two other players, is for these players to be able to reject a game.
 However, a player should not be allowed to reject a game once they have made their first move.
 Anyway, as you are already accustomed with Starport, see [Create Message](./03-startport-04-create-message) and [Create Handling](./03-startport-05-create-handling), let's go right to business.
 It is sufficient to say that to reject a game, a player only needs to specify:

 * The id of the game to reject.
 Let's call the field `idValue`.
 * Nothing else really, as the signer of the message is implicitly the player.